Choosing a Web Browser

 Mobile Browsers

-In the mobile space, only two browser engines are truly viable: Blink and WebKit.
-Mozilla has ported Gecko to Android, but it is technologically behind the desktop equivalent as of early 2023.
-Of the two viable engines, there is only 1 choice of browser on Apple iOS, and that is essentially Safari in the form of iOS WebKit.
-App Store guidelines require that no other browser components or engines can be included in iOS apps.18 Government regulations and/or court decisions could change this situation in the future.
+All three browser engines are available on smartphones and tablets, although Blink and WebKit also dominate this sector.
+Mozilla has ported Gecko to Android and has recently improved its feature set.
+However, Firefox for Android still contains some proprietary code and tracking capabilities, some of which are removed by the third party Fennec F-Droid rebuild.25 There is currently only 1 choice of browser engine on non-jailbroken Apple iOS devices, and that is essentially Safari in the form of iOS WebKit.
+App Store guidelines require that no other browser components or engines can be included in iOS apps.26 Government regulations and/or court decisions could change this situation in the future.

 Using Multiple Browsers